Avec112/spring-boot-activemq-artemis-demo/README.md

 ### Installation

-You will need two separate terminals to run both applications.
+You might want to use two separate terminals to run both applications.

 Now start the first terminal.